danvalencia/danvalencia.github.io/content/about/resume.md

 ### Professional Summary

-I have over 10 years of experience as a software engineer and technical lead across a diverse set of projects that span from greenfield development to big complex integration projects with startups and enterprises in the fields of eCommerce, media, real estate, and AEC.
+I have over 14 years of experience as a software engineer and technical lead across a diverse set of projects that span from greenfield development to big complex integration projects with startups and enterprises in the fields of eCommerce, media, real estate, and AEC.

 I am a generalist that enjoys a good challenge.
 My strength lies on my breadth of experience: backend development, UI, mobile app development, infrastructure engineering, QA, performance/load testing, and people management.
 I have strong expertise in Java based web application development and I'm also proficient in other languages and platforms such as Javascript, Go, Ruby on Rails, Python and iOS.

 I treat software development as a craft, and I like my code well tested.
 I know that test coverage is important, but 100% coverage is impractical.
 I've done TDD and pair programming enough to understand its value, but I'm also pragmatic and understand that prototyping sometimes requires different approaches.

 Collaboration is important to me, and I love bouncing ideas with fellow teammates.
-I enjoy mentoring fellow engineers and have held people management and leadership positions.
+I enjoy mentoring fellow engineers (and also love being mentored!) and have held people management and leadership positions.

 ### HELIX RE Inc, San Francisco, CA (February 2018 - current)
-#### *Senior Software Engineer*
+#### *Director of Engineering*

 As a founding engineer for HELIX, I've had the opportunity to design and build our cloud platform from scratch.
 On my day to day at HELIX, I work closely with product, UX, frontend, backend and infrastructure engineers to build the features that comprise the HELIX platform.
 Some of my main accomplishments include: